 National Bank of Canada

 National Bank of Canada, headquartered in Montreal, is the largest bank in Quebec and the sixth largest nationwide in terms of total assets.
-It operates through an extensive network of about 420 branches and 930 ATMs, and offers retail, corporate and investment banking, international trade, asset management, low rate and no annual fee credit cards, personal loans, mortgages, auto loans for new and used vehicles, insurance, payment services, foreign currency exchange, mobile and online banking, international money transfer services (or wire transfers) and more.
-The company is ranked among Canada's Best Diversity Employers and among Montreal's Top Employers.
+It operates through an extensive network of about 420 branches and 930 ATMs, and offers retail, corporate and investment banking, international trade, asset management, low rate and no annual fee credit cards, personal loans, mortgages, auto loans for new and used vehicles, insurance, payment services, foreign currency exchange, mobile and online banking, wire transfers and more.
+The company is ranked among Canada's Best Diversity Employers and Montreal's Top Employers.

 HSBC Bank Canada